 Where To Start?

-As a new runner, don’t try to do a 10 mile run on your first go!
+As a new runner, no matter how old you are, don’t try to do a 10 mile run on your first go!
 You want to start slowly, let your body get used to this new exercise and work your way up.
 We wouldn’t advise doing more than 3 kilometers on your first run either.

 However long you decide to go for, break it down into intervals instead of doing it all in one go.
 Perhaps you could jog for 30 seconds, then walk for 30 seconds.
 If that feels to easy/difficult, amend the timings to suit your fitness level.